 Imire’s current strategy is for their rhino, excepting a core breeding herd, to be released into a community-supported, second stage, free-roaming wilderness area within Imire’s boundaries.
 This allows the rhino to become less habituated, without daily interactions and supplement feeding.
 Armed guards remain with the rhino, but at a distance.
 In this way Imire can ensure their rhinos are safe from birth, until such a time when they are able to confidently release rhino back into their wild habitats, in Zimbabwe’s National Parks.

 Experience a unique side to Africa as you volunteer on horseback.
 Combine daily horse rides with an integrated approach to endangered species protection.
-Volunteers work closely alongside local employees and community members, plus play a key role in safeguarding the resident elephant and rhino, both on and off horseback.
+As a horse riding volunteer you work closely alongside local employees and community members, plus play a key role in safeguarding the resident elephant and rhino.

 Horse riding volunteers are involved with a diverse variety of tasks, which include opportunities to: